keebio/keebio-docs/docs/iris-se-build-guide.md

 First, make sure the silicone tray insert is seated at the bottom of the tray.

 ![](./assets/images/iris-se/IMG_1866.jpeg)

+(Option) Place an o-ring over each of the mounting points.
+This will provide some cushion between the top portion of the build from the tray bottom of the case.

+(Coming soon: picture of o-rings in tray here)

 Next, place the plate/switches/PCB assembly into the tray.